Reimagine Public Safety

 We are more likely to be stopped for broken taillights or expired registrations, which are more likely to affect working-class communities, rather than violations like speeding.
 However, the pretext for most of these stops is race.

 1 out of every 4th person that has been stopped by LAPD were Black even though 1 out of every 10th person in Los Angeles is Black.
-This is what we mean when we say "driving while Black or brown".
+This is what "driving while Black/Brown" looks like.

 LAPD also has a track record of severely underreporting their traffic stops.
 An independent review in 2019 revealed that LAPD officers failed to document nearly 23% of their searches of people seen on video of police stops and searches.